United Nations Commission on Human Rights

 The United Nations Commission on Human Rights (UNCHR) was a functional commission within the overall framework of the United Nations from 1946 until it was replaced by the United Nations Human Rights Council in 2006.
 It was a subsidiary body of the UN Economic and Social Council (ECOSOC), and was also assisted in its work by the Office of the United Nations High Commissioner for Human Rights (UNOHCHR).

 It was the UN's principal mechanism and international forum concerned with the promotion and protection of human rights.
+The UNCHR successfully introduced the Universal Declaration of Human Rights of 1948.
+The body's reputation became controversial over time, as many observers saw it as highly politicized and vulnerable to outside pressure.
+Scholars have found that states with a poor human rights record were more likely to be elected to the body than countries with good records.

 On March 15, 2006, the UN General Assembly voted overwhelmingly to replace UNCHR with the UN Human Rights Council.

 History

-The UNHRC was established in 1946 by ECOSOC, and was one of the first two "Functional Commissions" set up within the early UN structure (the other being the Commission on the Status of Women).
+The UNCHR was established in 1946 by ECOSOC, and was one of the first two "Functional Commissions" set up within the early UN structure (the other being the Commission on the Status of Women).
 It was a body created under the terms of the United Nations Charter (specifically, under Article 68) to which all UN member states are signatories.

 It met for the first time in January 1947 and established a drafting committee for the Universal Declaration of Human Rights, which was adopted by the United Nations on December 10, 1948.

 The body went through two distinct phases.
 From 1947 to 1967, it concentrated on promoting human rights and helping states elaborate treaties, but not on investigating or condemning violators.
 It was a period of strict observance of the sovereignty principle.

 In 1967, the Commission adopted interventionism as its policy.
 The context of the decade was of Decolonization of Africa and Asia, and many countries of the continent pressed for a more active UN policy on human rights issues, especially in light of massive violations in apartheid South Africa.
 The new policy meant that the Commission would also investigate and produce reports on violations.

 To allow better fulfillment of this new policy, other changes took place.
 In the 1970s, the possibility of geographically oriented workgroups was created.
 These groups would specialize in investigating violations in a particular region or even a single country, as was the case with Chile.
 With the 1980s came the creation of theme-oriented workgroups, which would specialize in specific types of abuses.

 None of these measures, however, were able to make the Commission as effective as desired, mainly because of the presence of human rights violators and the politicization of the body.
 During the following years until its extinction, the UNCHR became increasingly discredited among activists and governments alike.

 The Commission held its final meeting in Geneva on March 27, 2006, and was replaced by the United Nations Human Rights Council in the same year.